 Three years ago, I decided to start a website that would unknowingly change the course and purpose of my career.

 What I didn’t anticipate three years ago is that the website I started would, unwittingly, become a case study that would change the trajectory of the way I looked at my brand and the business of blogging.

-In the fall 2013, I was living in Los Angeles and was a brand new first-time mom.
+In fall 2013, I was living in Los Angeles and was a brand new first-time mom.
 I was the most stressed I had probably ever been in my life.

-I was measly earning $1,500-$2,000/month in PR, due to my maternity leave, all while doing the important and terrifying work of figuring out who the heck I was as a new mom and wife.
+I was measly earning $1,500-$2,000/month in PR, due to my maternity leave, all while doing the necessary and terrifying work of figuring out who the heck I was as a new mom and wife.